Please Login to OpenNTF:

 POI 4 XPages

-OpenNTF is happy to announce the third development contest on
+OpenNTF is happy to announce the second development contest on

 sponsored by IBM Business Partner

 .
-Contribute your open source project between now and June 3th and have a chance to win $800 for controls and $1600 for full applications.
+Contribute your open source project between now and December 2nd and have a chance to win an iPad 2, iPhone 5 or Amazon voucher.

 With this contest OpenNTF and We4IT want to further increase the number of XPages open source projects to help with the adoption of XPages.